ayukistudio/HiddenVoice/README.md

-# Hidden Voice
+# Hidden Voice: Oral Exam Helper for Students

-Hidden Voice is a simple Android voice chat application that allows users to create or join rooms and communicate as either a Speaker or a Listener.
-The app connects to a Python-based server to relay audio between participants in real-time.
+Hidden Voice is an Android voice chat application designed specifically for students preparing for oral exams.
+It allows students to practice by creating or joining study rooms where one student can speak (e.g., answering exam questions) while others listen and provide feedback in real-time.
+The app connects to a Python-based server to relay audio, making it a perfect tool for group study sessions.
+Hidden Voice is compatible with Bluetooth headsets and other audio devices for a seamless experience during practice.

 ## Features
-- Create or join voice chat rooms with custom names.
+- Create or join study rooms with custom names to practice for oral exams.
-- Join as a Speaker to send audio or as a Listener to receive audio.
+- Join as a Speaker to simulate answering exam questions or as a Listener to provide feedback.
 - User-friendly interface with call status indicators and icons.
 - End call functionality with a clear UI.
 - Server-side support for multiple rooms and proper audio relay.
+- Compatible with Bluetooth headsets and other audio devices for hands-free practice.

 ## Screenshots